midwesternrodent/midwesternrodent.github.io/content/post/LXC-GPU-Passthrough/LXC-GPU-Passthrough.md

 Lets walk through this statement. `lxc.idmap:` is the command for mapping UIDs and GIDs, `u` specifically calls out that this is a UID mapping. `0` tells us we're starting with the UID `0` on the LXC (which is `root`). `100000` tells us that the `0` user will be mapped to `100000` on the host. `65536` tells us we will continue in this manner for 65,536 UIDs ending at UID `65535` on the LXC and `165535` on the host (`65535` being the maximum UID).

-This gets more complicated when we try to add the GIDs.
+This gets a little more complicated when we try to add the GIDs.
 But let me walk you through it.

 First, we need to add a group mapping from 0 up to just before the video group's GID.
 So in my case, I'll add the below to my config.